ckswilliams/modOpenREM/docs/charts.rst

 * Pie chart of the frequency of each study description

+* Bar chart of average DAP for each requested procedure

+* Pie chart of the frequency of each requested procedure

 * Pie chart showing the number of studies carried out per weekday

 *************************